Fire Extinguishers & Equipment FAQs

 All our portable fire extinguishers are supplied fully charged and ready for use.
 Wheeled fire extinguishers with large capacity might require initial filling and charging.
 The product listing will explain this.
 There are options on the website if you are required to have your extinguishers commissioned on-site and we also offer a full installation service.
 These additional services will require an engineer to visit your site to carry out the work required.

-While ‘Hydrospray’ signage is available, ‘Hydrospray’ itself is simply a brand name for a water with additive extinguisher.
-They have the same firefighting suitability (Class A) as a standard water or water with additive so a simple water ID sign will be sufficient (you would use a water ID sign for water with additive extinguishers).
+While Hydrospray signage is available, ‘Hydrospray’ itself is simply a brand name for a water with additive extinguisher.
+They have the same firefighting suitability (Class A) as a standard water or water with additive extinguisher so a water extinguisher ID sign

 The Regulatory Reform Order (Fire Safety) 2005 states that you need to provide suitable firefighting equipment but doesn’t give any guidance on what you need (in fact it is rather vague on this).
 Instead, it refers you to relevant guidance such as the British Standard BS 5306-8:2012 which gives information on how to work out your premises’ extinguisher provision and states that extinguishers should be commissioned (certificated on-site).
 Because this British Standard is not a law you won’t get into trouble for ignoring it, as long as there are no incidents.
 If, however, there is a fire and someone is injured, the first thing the Fire Officer will do is check whether you followed the ‘guidance’ in relation to your fire safety.
 If you didn’t he will want to know why not and potentially prosecute you for negligence.